Date: Jun-Jul 2013

 15 Facts About Wine Yeast

-MEMBERS ONLYFor more than 10 years I have been a home winemaker and for almost that long I have also brewed beer.
-Before that, I was general manager at a company that sells wine production products — including yeast — to commercial wineries.
-Through all that time, two facts about yeast most impressed me.
-First, what
+For more than 10 years I have been a home winemaker and for almost that long I have also brewed beer.
+Before that, I was general manager at a company that sells

 15 Wine Kits to Try